 Have you ever thought about the possibility of 3D printing medicines?
 An amazing new studio, recently published in Additive Manufacturing magazine seems to confirm this hypothesis.

 Apparently, 3D printers are capable of producing certain types of drugs.
-Even the time needed to produce it is just 7 seconds per drug (and up to a maximum of 17 seconds) based on the results reported by a research team led by the University of California.
+Indeed, the time needed to produce it is just 7 seconds per drug (and up to a maximum of 17 seconds) based on the results reported by a research team led by the University of California.

 Research teams have begun experimenting with the production of printed medicines starting from paracetamol, one of the most commonly used.
 They loaded the printlets (printed tables) and operated the printers.
 In order for the machine to be able to make a drug (a very small element) it was decided to use the technique of photopolymerization in the tank.